 Prof. Hertzberg and Flow Vis alumnus Abhishek Kumar have been studying aerosol emissions from musicians and performers using schlieren and laser sheet imaging.
 Some preliminary videos are available.
 These videos are used to guide collection of quantitative aerosol measurements as part of the International Coalition Performing Arts Aerosol Study.
 We’ve looked at singing and a number of brass and woodwind instruments, as well as the effectiveness of masks on both performers and instruments.
 Short answer: masks really work!

-Fall 2023
+Fall 2024

-Enrollment is being expanded; non-engineers with an interest in film, photography and fluids are particularly welcome.
+Enrollment is inclusive; non-engineers with an interest in film, photography and fluids are particularly welcome.
 This is an upper division course, not suitable for first or second year students.
 Mechanical engineering students are expected to have had a course in fluids.
 The class is cross listed.
 Everybody will work together, and what each person brings to the table will be valued.
 My expectations will be tailored for students’ different backgrounds, but this is really a fail-safe course.
 What you get out of it depends on what you put in.
 See Is Flow Vis Right For You? for more info.

 Articles about the course: